KonradHoeffner/rickview/README.md

 ## Stats
 All values are rounded and are measured on an Intel i9-12900k (16 cores, 24 threads) with 32 GB of DDR5-5200 RAM and a Samsung SSD 980 Pro 1 TB on Arch Linux, standard kernel 5.18.
 The qbench2 test URI is <http://www.linkedspending.aksw.org/instance/618ac3ec98384f44a9ef142356ce476d>.
+Stats for HDT, which uses much less RAM, are not measured yet.

 * Linux x86-64 release binary size (strip, fat link time optimization, all features): 4.1 MB
 * Linux x86-64 release binary size (strip, no link time optimization, all features): 5.8 MB